cloudposse/atmos/website/docs/design-patterns/partial-component-configuration.md

 - Different parts of component' configurations can be applied to different stacks independently of the other stacks

-- Allows keeping the parts of the configurations reusable and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+- Allows keeping the parts of the configurations reusable across many stacks and [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

 ## Related Patterns